Benawi/Microverse-React-TodoApp/README.md

 ### React Project: TODO List [Requirements](https://github.com/microverseinc/curriculum-react-redux/blob/main/math-magicians/exercises/react_tutorial.md)

 ### Features Added:
-- Set up a new project with webpack
 - Create an index.html file and
 - To Do List placeholder (div or ul element).
 - The index.html file must be set as a template .